myswamp/notes/mysql.md

 # lock
 - MySQL detects and breaks deadlocks, but they kill performance (MySQL kills one transaction to break the deadlock) and they’re annoying.
+- Locking reads should be avoided, especially SELECT...FOR UPDATE, because they don’t scale
+- Whereas table locks and row locks control access to table data, metadata locks control access to table structures (columns, indexes, and so on) to prevent changes while queries are accessing the tables.
+Every query acquires a metadata lock on every table that it accesses.
+Metadata locks are released at the end of the transaction, not the query.
+- SELECT queries must acquire shared metadata locks (MDL) on all tables accessed
 - Record lock: Locks a single record
 - Gaplock: Locks the gap before (less than) a record
 - Next-key lock: Locks a single record and the gap before it, a combination of record lock and gap lock